P0ulpy/cmake-vcpkg-template/README.md

 Running `generate-cmake-*.sh` will install dependencies if required and then generate your cmake solution.

-Use it every times you add a dependency or modify `CMakeLists.txt`
+Use it every times you add file, a dependency or modify `CMakeLists.txt`

 *Windows*
 ```sh